-Following on from the previous blog post where I talked about the “No 1 toy in our house“, I’m finally putting together a post to answer one of the most popular questions I get asked about play and that is
+Following on from the previous blog post where I talked about the “No 1 toy in our house“, I’m finally putting together a post for open-ended toys to answer one of the most popular questions I get asked about play and that is

 “What are your favourite/best/must-have toys for kids/babies/toddlers/preschoolers?”